 Develop a habit of doing this several times a day.
-Make it easy to remember to do this by *pairing it with something else you do often during the day…such as, do this every time you stop at a red light while driving or immediately as you sit down or every time you stand up.
-Think, what will help you remember to do it?
+Make it easy to remember to do this by *pairing it with something else you do often during the day…such as, immediately as you sit down or every time you stand up.
+Whenever you look into a mirror.
+Every time you sit down in a car tip, tuck and roll your head back against the headrest and keep the position throughout the drive.
+Think about what will help you remember to do it?

 So remember…Tip, Tuck & Roll!

 If you found this information helpful, please sign up to receive notifications of future posts.
 Please tap the ❤️ and feel free to comment or ask a question :)